frehberg/seq-rs/README.md

 ## Memory layout

 The following image illustrates the sequences `s`, `t`, `u`.
 The sequence `s` is a sub-sequence of `t`, and `t` being a sub-sequence of `u`; each one accessible in its function context only.
+One can create a new sequence containing additional elements, wihtout the need to create a copy of all elements.
 ![Illustration of sequence elements in stack frames](./doc/illustration.svg)

 For use-cases where a sub-routine/expression shall return a temporary extended sequence, it is possible to construct new